BarakChamo/The-Creative-Web/classes/class 5/readme.md

 This week, we'll focus on getting sound out - playing back samples and using synthesizers.
 Next week we'll explore audio analysis, visualization and sonification.

+Before we dive into the details, please review [Ableton's Learning Synths](https://learningsynths.ableton.com/get-started) for a general introduction to how digital sound and synthesizers work.

 ### The WebAudio API
 The WebAudio API is a powerful sound engine that is embedded in the browser and exposed as a collection of nodes, generators and modulators, that create